redis/redis-doc/topics/client-side-caching.md

     +-------------+                                +----------+

-When client side caching is used, the application will store the reply of popular queries directily inside the application memory, so that it can reuse such replies later, without contacting the database again.
+When client side caching is used, the application will store the reply of popular queries directly inside the application memory, so that it can reuse such replies later, without contacting the database again.

     +-------------+                                +----------+